notchuaz/culvert-bot/README.md

 # Features

 ### Admin-Only Commands
-Only those with administrator priviledges or view audit log (willing to change this one) priviledges can use these commands.
+Only those with administrator priviledges can use these commands.
 You can also set your own permissions by going into Server Settings -> Integrations -> Culvert Bot and overwrite the bot's permission's there for specific users or roles.

 __Member-Based Commands__